 Here we provide a brief review of the scattering theory formalism \cite{newton1964complex,regge65_scattering,joachain75_collision,goldberger1975collision,bransden1983physics,sakurai,khare2012introduction,burke_joachain} used in later sections.

 To be detectable, dark matter must have some kind of interaction with ordinary matter in a detector, written here as a potential $V({\bf r})$.
 We specialize to spin-independent interactions, and restrict our analysis to spherically symmetric potentials $V({\bf r}) = V(r)$ that fall off faster than $r^{-1}$ as $r\rightarrow\infty$.
-In the center of momentum frame, the time-independent Schrödinger equation giving the evolution of a nonrelativistic two-particle system with wavefunction $\psi({\bf r})$ and reduced mass $\mu$ is given
+In the center-of-momentum frame, the time-independent Schrödinger equation giving the evolution of a nonrelativistic two-particle system with wave function $\psi({\bf r})$ and reduced mass $\mu$ is given as